1947 Centralia mine disaster

-In the Centralia mine disaster on March 25, 1947, the Centralia No. 5 coal mine exploded near the town of Centralia, Illinois, killing 111 people.
+On March 25, 1947, the Centralia No. 5 coal mine exploded near the town of Centralia, Illinois, killing 111 people.
 The Mine Safety and Health Administration of the United States Department of Labor reported the explosion was caused when an underburdened shot or blown-out shot ignited coal dust.
 The US Department of Labor lists the disaster as the second worst US mining disaster since 1940 with a total of 111 men dead.

 Mine conditions

 The mine had received numerous warnings about conditions prior to the explosion.
 At that time, 142 men were in the mine; 65 were killed by burns and other injuries and 45 were killed by afterdamp.
 Eight men were rescued, but one died from the effects of afterdamp.
 Only 31 miners escaped.
+United Mine Workers Union President John L. Lewis testified to Congress that the secretary of the Interior, Julius Krug, had ignored warnings by inspectors that coal dust had been accumulating, which can cause explosions.